 iDTV interactive Data Return Path via other (non cable) network

 The option exists for an AO to provide its own iDTV data return path over an alternative (non cable) access infrastructure.
-In this case and the AO will set-up a managed interconnect link to allow communication at NOC-M and/or NOC-H POI where the AO aggregates all alternative return path traffic for which interaction is required with the Network (e.g. VoD stream management (trick play, ...)).
-The details of this aggregated alternative return data path link are further discussed in the document TLN_WRO_TA_B_S_PAAB - Specification and Certification for BB IP Interconnect.
+In this case Wyre and the AO will set-up a managed interconnect link to allow communication at NOC-M and/or NOC-H POI where the AO aggregates all alternative return path traffic for which interaction is required with the Wyre Network (e.g. VoD stream management (trick play, ...)).
+The details of this aggregated alternative return data path link are further discussed in the document WRO_TA_B_S_PAAB - Specification and Certification for BB IP Interconnect.

 iDTV interactive Data Return Path (via Cable) Control plane messages

-The connection path between the AO STB IP control plane and the Network is handled by the Network Control Platform which on its turn acts as an intermediate towards AO systems involved in session set-up and tear-down, handling and allocation of IP – addresses, etc.
+The connection path between the AO STB IP control plane and the Wyre Network is handled by the Network Control Platform which on its turn acts as an intermediate towards AO systems involved in session set-up and tear-down, handling and allocation of IP – addresses, etc.

 Physical Transport Connection

-iDTV interactive Data Return Path via cable network
+iDTV interactive Data Return Path via Wyre cable network

 The AO Modem is interconnected via a coax jumper cable towards the NIU.
 The AO STB will be typically connected to the AO Modem via a UTP cable.